Tannakian fundamental groups of blended extensions: Application to the Hodge conjecture for 1-motives

-In \cite{An19} Andr\'{e} wonders if it is possible to give a proof of the reduction to the semisimple case that is not based on a deformation argument.
+In \cite{An19} Andr\'{e} asks if it is possible to give a proof of the reduction to the semisimple case that is not based on a deformation argument.
 Here, as an application of the earlier results of the paper, we propose such an argument.
-The argument is rather formal, and it works in any tannakian category of motives as long as every extension of $\mathbbm{1}$ by $\QQ(1)$ in it comes from a 1-motive (as it is predicted to be the case by Deligne, see the next subsection).
+The argument is rather formal, and works in any tannakian category of motives as long as the Hodge realization map is injective on extensions of $\mathbbm{1}$ by $\QQ(1)$, as we explain below.

 Let $\mathbf{DM}_1(\FF)$ be Deligne's abelian category of 1-motives over $\FF$ up to isogeny.
 Suppose that $\mathbf{MM}(\FF)$ is a tannakian category over $\QQ$ of mixed motives over $\FF$, with a $\QQ$-linear (covariant) functor